Introduction: AVR Assembler Tutorial 2

 Exercise 1: Try to copy a binary number directly into a port or special register like DDRB and see what happens when you try to assemble the code.

 A register contains a byte (8 bits) of information.
 Essentially it is usually a collection of SR-Latches each one is a "bit" and contains a 1 or a 0.
 We may discuss this (and even build one!) later on in this series.
 You may be wondering what is a "working register" and why we chose r16.
 We will discuss that in a future tutorial when we dive down into the quagmire of the internals of the chip.
 For now I want you to understand how to do things like write code and program physical hardware.
 Then you will have a frame of reference from that experience which will make the memory and register properties of the microcontroller easier to understand.
-I realize that most introductory textbooks and discussions do this the other way around but I have found that playing a video game for a while first and dicking around to get a global perspective and then reading the instruction manual to get better at it is much easier than reading the manual first.
+I realize that most introductory textbooks and discussions do this the other way around but I have found that playing a video game for a while first to get a global perspective before reading the instruction manual is much easier than reading the manual first.

 rjmp Init ; first line executed